Klara

 Dude, Where's My Data?

 One of the things that makes ZFS such a scalable filesystem is the fact that everything is dynamically allocated.
-Metadata structures that most filesystems pre-allocate statically—such as inodes—are replaced in ZFS with dynamically allocated structures that allow the filesystem to grow and scale to unimaginable sizes.
+Metadata structures that most filesystems pre-allocate statically—such as inodes—are replaced in ZFS with dynamically allocated structures.
+This allows the filesystem to grow and scale to unimaginable sizes.

 However, this dynamic allocation does have a cost.
-Although fragmentation is a serious potential problem in any filesystem, the dynamic allocation of metadata in ZFS—and the interconnected nature of its metadata, which we’ll get into more detail about later—can increase both the seek distance and the number of metadata reads necessary for a given operation.
+Although fragmentation is a serious potential problem in any filesystem, ZFS’s dynamic allocation of metadata adds complexity.
+The interconnected nature of its metadata can increase both the seek distance and the number of metadata reads needed for a given operation.

 One of our current customers, came to our team looking for advice on how to improve the performance of their large-scale backup system.
 This system is constantly ingesting backups from hundreds of different sources, often using tools which require heavy metadata operations.